ThinhHB/Unity-SimpleReferenceFinder/README.md

 Assume you have a GameObject or a Component in a GameObject that you want to know if there any object on the scene that holds the reference to it?
 Then this extension is for you.

 # Then how to use it?

+Open the sample scene and follow these steps :

 **Step1: select a GameObject you want to find reference in Hierarchy window**

 ![tryfindme](https://user-images.githubusercontent.com/9117538/39180333-ce7b7c54-47e0-11e8-9712-6aa35ffea37e.png)